-Working closely with the likes of VICE and Channel 4 on her own brand of mockumentaries—Amelia’s first love—her passion for exploring trends in culture and then challenging stereotypes is intelligent and informative.
+Working closely with the likes of VICE and Channel 4 on her own brand of mockumentaries—Amelia’s first love—her passion for exploring culture trends and then challenging stereotypes is intelligent and informative.
 Brands are falling over themselves for collaborations, such is the power of her influence; here is a genuine and original talent who speaks and acts with honesty and long-term focus.
 Check her IG, sure, there’s another selfie of a non-smiley girl, but read the caption, shift your focus and look for the very British humour in her off-kilter styling.
 Complex caught up with the two-piece-and-chips specialist to discuss how she’s juggling her increasingly busy schedule.

 [After I greet her on the phone, Amelia tells me: “I’m actually in a conference room right now.
 I feel like I am constantly in meeting rooms, discussing work.
 It’s been very busy which is amazing—I love being this busy!
 Last year, when I wasn’t so busy, I could fall into the trap of questioning my exoteric existence when I didn’t have a job on.
 So I am happy to be this busy.”]